-Gain a deeper understanding of the greatest health challenges in Africa – as well as connected issues, such as education, economics and climate change.
+Gain a deeper understanding of the greatest health challenges in Africa – connected issues, such as education, economics.

 Use this unique opportunity to network with influencers from different sectors and find opportunities to collaborate.